Carpenter Miles Terry Has Capitalized on the Guidance of Mentors and Learning Opportunities at Every Turn

 “I’m the youngest on the maintenance team,” he adds, “So all of the other guys’ experience is channeled into me.
 I have a lot to learn, but I’m open to it.”

 For many high school graduates, and even college graduates, it can take some time to figure out what they really want to do in life.
 But not Miles Terry – he’s found his lane and he’s moving full-speed ahead in it.

 “Carpentry is my real passion,” Miles says.
 “And there’s always a need for carpenters.
 Twenty years from now I’ll still have a job because I’ll know how to build something.”

 VIDEO: Miles talks about his experiences at Macon’s Hutchings College and Career Academy, and the passion he has for his new career as a carpenter for Bibb County Schools.
-Follow us on our YouTube channel to hear from more successful young people with full-time construction careers.
+Read an update on Miles’ career, including his work through the 2020 Covid-19 shutdown, right here.